ephf/jswind/README.md

 # package.json
 ```

 Start your code in `index.js`.
-Everything works the same accept instead of inputting functions when creating a new `DesktopWindow`, you put in strings of functions. _this is because `Function.toString()` in an executable will turn into `"[ native code ]"`_
+Everything works the same accept for a few things:

+- instead of inputting functions when creating a new `DesktopWindow`, you put in strings of functions. _this is because `Function.toString()` in an executable will turn into `"[ native code ]"`_

+- The import base directory will be the `src` file.

 You can run the pkg script to turn the project into an executable: